OSU-BMBL/marsgt/README.md

 ```
 ## GPU Acceleration

-&nbsp;&nbsp;If you are interested in accelerating your software's runtime using a GPU, I kindly recommend visiting the official PyTorch website at [https://pytorch.org/get-started/previous-versions/](https://pytorch.org/get-started/previous-versions/).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are interested in accelerating your software's runtime using a GPU, I kindly recommend visiting the official PyTorch website at [https://pytorch.org/get-started/previous-versions/](https://pytorch.org/get-started/previous-versions/).
 There, you will have the opportunity to select and download the CUDA-enabled version of PyTorch that best matches your system configuration.